Skip to content

 raise ValueError("perturbation_kw must be positive.")

-dq_kvar = perturbation_kw * tanphi
+dq_kvar = perturbation_kw * self._tanphi

 baseline_voltages = self.voltages_vector()